The Otis Legacy Society honors the generosity of individuals who have included Otis College of Art and Design in their estate plans.

 This information should not be construed as legal advice or instruction.
 These examples are intended merely to illustrate possibilities.
 We encourage you to speak with your attorney or financial advisor about your options.

-If you have already remembered Otis in your will or estate, we want to thank you and recognize your generosity for such an important gift.
-For further information about how you may benefit from making a bequest or other planned gift to Otis College of Art and Design, please contact Kristi Kraemer at firstname.lastname@example.org or 310-665-6859.
+For further information about how you may benefit from making a bequest or other planned gift to Otis College of Art and Design, contact Carrie Banasky, Director of Advancement Operations, at 310-665-6859 or email@example.com or give now online.